Road safety in Western Australia is managed within a well-defined administrative framework.

 John’s team of professional land use planners, economists, transport and engineering specialists undertakes integrated land use and transport network projects and programs as well as providing design and statutory transport planning advice to a wide range of local government, state government and industry stakeholders across the State.

 The Road Safety Council produces communiqué for each of their meetings.
-These communiqué are available for download below.
+The latest communiqué are available for download below.

 Road safety management capacity is defined as our readiness and capability to implement the necessary actions in an effective, efficient and timely manner and achieve the changes in policy, standards and practice required to create a safe road transport system.